DevExpress-Examples/winforms-richedit-tables-simple-example/Readme.md

 <!-- default badges end -->
 # WinForms Rich Text Editor - Create a Table in Code

-The following example demonstrates how to use [RichEditControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraRichEdit.RichEditControl) to manage document tables in code.
+The following example demonstrates how to use the Table API subset of the [RichEditControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraRichEdit.RichEditControl) to generate complex tables in code.
+Use the **Table** Ribbon tab to create and modify a table.

 ![table result](./media/image.png)